Singlife Account [Jun 2021 Update]: Is This Capital Guaranteed Insurance Savings Plan Worth It?

 This means that the additional 5% death benefit coverage is only for account holders who are before the age of 61.
 The benefit becomes 1% after the age of 61.

-Singlife Account’s retrenchment coverage got our attention the most, given the state of our economy due to COVID-19 Coronavirus.
+The Singlife Account’s retrenchment coverage got our attention the most, given the state of our economy due to the COVID-19 pandemic.

 Here’s a summary of how this coverage works:

-- Upon retrenchment, your average card spends over the six months (immediately before you were retrenched), will be recorded.
+- Upon retrenchment, your average monthly card spend over the six months (immediately before you were retrenched), will be recorded.

 Let’s assume that your average card spend is at $800 per month.